 This trail can only be hiked between May and September (approximately), when a seasonal footbridge across the Eel River is installed.
 In October the river is usually about 18–24 inches deep and, though swift, might be fordable.
 In winter there’s no way to cross the river.

 Here’s the trailhead location in Google Maps.

 Start at the Williams Grove Day Use Area, which has an $8 fee.
 If you want to save the fee, park on the Avenue of the Giants just outside the gate.
 From the main parking lot, a gated dirt road leads a few yards to the gravelly banks of the Eel River.
-There's no visible trail but if you wanter upstream a ways, you'll encounter a summer footbridge across the river.
+There may not be any visible trail, but if you wander upstream a ways you’ll encounter a summer footbridge across the river.

-The trees start out small but get more impressive as you approach the loop trail.
-The loop trail circles around a sizable alluvial flat with a scenic pure redwood grove.
+The trees become increasingly impressive as the narrow riverside plain widens into a full-blown alluvial flat.
+The loop trail circles around the sizable flat and its scenic pure redwood grove.
 Maybe due to the 2006 fire, the grove is open and has an expansive, cathedral-like appearance.
-At the same time it's also bright and cheerful, because the trees aren't so huge or dense that they block out all the sun.
-There's a sparse layer of redwood sorrel and a few small ferns.
-The loop trail is somewhat faint and is marked with small blue flags.
+At the same time it’s also bright and cheerful, because the trees aren’t so huge or dense that they block out all the sun.
+The ground is covered with a carpet of redwood sorrel dotted with a few small ferns.
+The loop trail is somewhat faint.

 © 2010, 2012, 2015, 2018 David Baselt